michaelhball/discogs_alert/README.md

 ## Installation & Setup

-You can install discogs-alert either via the Python Package Index (PyPI) or from source.
+You can install discogs-alert as a Python package, either via the Python Package Index (PyPI) or from source, or as a docker image from DockerHub.

+### Python

 To install using `pip`:
 ```
 pip install discogs-alert
 ```

-### Downloading and installing from source
+#### Downloading and installing from source
 Download the latest version of discogs-alert from PyPI:

 [https://pypi.org/project/discogs-alert/](https://pypi.org/project/discogs-alert/)